 Gazprom’s cashflow woes

 Currently over half of the 25 billion cubic metres of pipeline gas Russia supplies annually to Europe passes through Ukraine.
 The rest travels via the TurkStream pipeline under the Black Sea to Turkey, from where it is transported to countries in southeastern Europe.
-No other fuel corridors remain between Russian and Europe.
+No other fuel corridors remain between Russia and Europe.

 “If it hadn’t been for the war, Russia would have put an end to gas transit via Ukraine.”